Introduction to Digital Nomad Life

-Reliable financial security can be essential for remote workers that constantly travel.
+For remote workers that constantly travel, having reliable financial security can be essential.
 Building up an emergency fund is the best way to prepare for any unexpected occurrences on the road, such as medical bills, additional travel fees, or a sudden drop in earnings.
 A reserve of funds could make all the difference if a crisis arises.

 Your emergency fund should be tailored to both the costs of your monthly spending and the level of danger you’re willing to accept.
 Experts tell us that a 3-6 month cover for lifestyle expenses should be sufficient, though if you’re a digital nomad – with an always changing chosen lifestyle – it would be smarter to put aside more resources accordingly!

 Developing an emergency fund takes a bit of effort.
 Begin by putting aside a fixed sum each month and think about automating that deposit for optimal consistency.
 Secure your financial emergency cache in a place that is easy to access, but separate from your primary depository account to stop yourself from using the fund for impulses.